We all seem to seek something.

 I am no more

-Our ego wants to achieve things.
+Our Ego wants to achieve things.
 Liberation is the opposite of achievement.
-Most new age teachings are about accomplishing things.
+Most new-age teachings are about accomplishing things.
 Our Egos strive to get the next certification of being a healer of this and teacher of that.
 However, the only thing you certify is your Ego.
-It is challenging to find training which is about doing nothing or becoming nothing.
-Matrix Energetics was close to that as the goal in it was to master the art of doing nothing.
+It is challenging to find training about doing nothing or becoming nothing.
+Matrix Energetics was close to that; its goal was to master the art of doing nothing.
 Still, that training was way too complex, and now Richard Bartlett has evolved it into something even more complicated.

-Nothingness is not pleasing to the masses, and it is not a good business to teach about nothing.
-It is a much better business to educate about complicated Yogic paths to liberation such as Kriya yoga, or difficult meditation paths such as TM meditation.
-If you are on any of those paths, get out as soon as you can.
-You have a higher chance of getting enlightened by lying down on your bed doing nothing than using any of those techniques.
-But if you lie down on the couch awaiting enlightenment, it is still a method, and most likely nothing will happen!
-Yes, it is a paradox, but nothingness is the key to liberation.
+Nothingness is not pleasing to the masses, and teaching about nothing is not a good business.
+It is a much better business to educate about complicated Yogic paths to liberation, such as Kriya yoga, or difficult meditation paths, such as TM meditation.
+If you are on those paths, get out as soon as possible.
+You have a higher chance of getting enlightened by lying on your bed doing nothing than using any of those techniques.
+But if you lie on the couch awaiting enlightenment, it is still a method; most likely, nothing will happen!
+It is a paradox, but nothingness is the key to liberation.

 Learning not to judge anything is one of the crucial realisations on the journey to get closer to God.

-Like in the first Matrix movie, once Neo sees the Oracle, she points to the sign “Temet Nosce“ which she explains means Know Thyself.
-When I was younger, I realised that I did not know who I was.
-It was only later in my life when I started to know who I am.
+Like in the first Matrix movie, once Neo sees the Oracle, she points to the sign “Temet Nosce “, which she explains means Know Thyself.
+I realised I did not know who I was when I was younger.
+Only later in my life did I start to know who I was.
 This process, Know Thyself, is the ancient teaching of the Mysteries.
-That we awaken to the truth that we are not our bodies, that our bodies have a beginning and an end but that we are something much more that resides outside our body.
-This process is the mystery and the sacred secret, but it means nothing to know it, one has to experience it.
+That we awaken to the truth that we are not our bodies, that our bodies have a beginning and an end, but that we are something much more that resides outside our bodies.
+This process is a mystery and a sacred secret, but it means nothing to know; one must experience it.

 Our body is a temporary place where our consciousness dwells for this lifetime.
 We need to realise that the thoughts we form in our mind about our world are just temporary illusions.
 All of them.
-We are nothing means that we live in a dream.
-Our fleeting life is nothing at all, however behind that is the truth.
-We have to go through the "eye of the needle" to be able to reach the other side.
+Our fleeting life is nothing at all; however, behind that is the truth.
+We must go through the “eye of the needle” to reach the other side.
 We have to become nothing to be able to do that.
 Then we become everything.
 This process is very ambiguous and mystical.

 “Stillness is your essential nature.
 What is stillness?
 The inner space or awareness in which the words on this page are being perceived and become thoughts.
-Without that awareness, there would be no perception, no thoughts, no world.
-You are that awareness, disguised as a person.”
+Without that awareness, there would be no perception, thoughts, or world.
+You are that awareness disguised as a person.”
 Eckhart Tolle

 This stillness is the empty space which is what you are.
-When we realise that you start the process of releasing your spirit from the chains of the illusion (ego).
-This process is destructive, and it does mean that your delusions are shattered and you will experience pain if you hold onto on any aspect of this illusion.
-The more pain you have in your life this indicates that you hold onto this illusion.
+When we realise that you start releasing your spirit from the chains of the illusion (Ego).
+This process is destructive, and it does mean that your delusions are shattered, and you will experience pain if you hold onto any aspect of this illusion.
+The more pain you have in your life indicates that you hold onto this illusion.

 Once we learn to drop our illusions, it does not mean that we stop doing stuff here in this 3D world.
 We still function and do the things that we need to do.
-However, things will undoubtedly change as you find it much harder to do things that are not aligned with your truth.
-This process often leads to dramatic life changes, which is precisely what you are supposed to go through as the next phase of the liberation process.
+However, things will undoubtedly change as you find it harder to do things unaligned with your truth.
+This process often leads to dramatic life changes, which is precisely what you should go through as the next phase of the liberation process.

-Awakening and liberation is the end of suffering and pain, but you may have to undergo suffering and pain when you release the attachments to the illusion.
-But once you get a taste on what’s on the other side, you will never go back.
-It is the disappearance of this world and the appearance of your true self which is the end of seeking.
+Awakening and liberation end suffering and pain, but you may have to undergo suffering and pain when you release the attachments to the illusion.
+But you will never return once you taste what’s on the other side.
+The disappearance of this world and the appearance of your true self is the end of seeking.